|

 be converted from baseball to football.
 The entire process only

-takes around four hours.
+took around four hours.
 A section of 7,600 retractable seats

 formed the 23 foot high right field wall during a baseball game.